Our History – Over 50 years of Academic Excellence

-In 1965, The Montessori Center was established by four AMI teachers in Santa Barbara.
+In 1965, Montessori Center was established by four AMI teachers in Santa Barbara.
 The first campus was at 2028 Alameda Padre Serra.
 The school was originally owned and administered by Margaret and Neil Waterfall as a for-profit corporation.

 In 1972, The Waterfall family turned over ownership to a group of active parents and teachers.
 The school was incorporated as a non-profit organization and the name was changed to Montessori Center School.